 19. Switch to your destination time zone as soon as you board your plane.
 This can help you adjust easier and ward off jet lag.

-Expert Traveller Tip: “The Timeshifter App I found pretty interesting.
+Travel Expert Tip: “The Timeshifter App I found pretty interesting.
 It’s a personalized app for dealing with jet lag!”
 Izabella Lusty of Toronto

 20. Skip caffeinated and sugary drinks so you can enjoy quality sleep on the plane.